netninja-one/awesome-js-sauce/README.md

 Awesome Readme File

-An awesome framework for making crap websites
+An awesome framework for making websites